-The Offered Certificates are issued, held and transferable in minimum denominations of \$1,000 and additional increments of \$1.
+All of the Offered Certificates, other than the Class M45I, Class M45S, Class M60I and Class M60S Certificates, will be issued, held and transferable in minimum denominations of \$1,000 and additional increments of \$1.
+The Class M45I, Class M45S, Class M60I and Class M60S Certificates will be issued, held and transferable in minimum denominations of \$100,000 and additional increments of \$1.
 The Offered Certificates are not intended to be and should not be directly or indirectly held or beneficially owned in amounts lower than such minimum denominations.
 A single Certificate of each Class may be issued in an amount different (but not less) than the minimum denominations described above.